relab/gorums/doc/devguide.md

 1. If the change is in a "static" file it's enough to update the bundle of static code.
 This can be done by calling ```make genstatic```.

-1. If any change is done to the static or generated code, the file representing the "golden" output of the generator must be regenerated.
-This can be done by running ```make gengolden```.

 See the Makefile for more details.

 ## Testing